ashwanijha04/HelloWorldApp-Windows/README.md

    1. Create a deployment group and add the instance to this group using tags.
    2. Select github repository.
 [Fork this repository in your account]
    3. Connect to github and use this repository that has been forked.
+   4. Attach a service role which permits CodeDeploy to use the following roles:  AutoScalingFullAccess, AmazonS3FullAccess,  AWSCodeDeployRole.
+Please feel free to change these policies as per needs.